ionlyseespots/ambient-design/README.md

 Our goal is to deliver a semantic layout for HTML elements, attributes and values while also maintaining a separation from content that adapts across different devices.

-Developers can focus on HTML to convey layout and designers can focus on extending UI patterns for content.
+Developers can focus on HTML5 elements to create layout and designers can focus on extending UI patterns for content.

 > Please note that Ambient requires the use of [Flexible Box Layout Module] (http://caniuse.com/#feat=flexbox)